Introduction

 MTA-STS

-It is recommended that organisations implementing MTA-STS also enable ‘SMTP TLS reporting’ so that they are notified of email delivery failures relating to MTA-STS.
-Note, MTA-STS may not be appropriate in all cases (from a service delivery perspective); however, organisations should consider options that minimise the number of systems impacted when MTA-STS is not appropriate (for example, by setting up separate sub-domains that use, or do not implement, MTA-STA).
+It is recommended that organisations implementing MTA-STS also enable SMTP TLS reporting so they are notified of email delivery failures relating to MTA-STS.
+Note, MTA-STS may not be appropriate in all cases from a service delivery perspective.
+However, organisations should consider options that minimise the number of systems impacted when MTA-STS is not appropriate (for example, by setting up separate subdomains that use, or do not implement, MTA-STA).
+For more information, refer to Implementing certificates, TLS, HTTPS and opportunistic TLS.

 Recursive resolvers (recursive DNS servers)

-It is expected that a gateway recursive resolver (including PDNS services) will validate DNSSEC resource records as part of the name resolution process, and block access to sites that fail validation checks, as many stub resolvers do not support this function.
+It is expected that a gateway recursive resolver (including PDNS services) will validate DNSSEC resource records as part of the name resolution process and block access to sites that fail validation checks, as many stub resolvers do not support this function.
 Without validation, clients of DNS resolvers will not receive the intended protections of the DNSSEC standard.

 Recursive resolvers should be dual-stacked, and zone files should be configured for both A and Quad A records.
 Recursive resolvers should operate equally effectively over IPv4 and IPv6.